dqops/dqo/docs/checks/table/comparisons/index.md

 # Checks/table/comparisons

-**This is a list of comparisons table checks in DQOps and a brief description of what they do.**
+**This is a list of comparisons table data quality checks supported by DQOps and a brief description of what they do.**